Stock market today: Amazon's surge leads a rally on Wall Street

 NEW YORK (AP) — Amazon is leading a rally for U.S. stock indexes on Friday, while a surprisingly weak jobs report marred by some unusual occurrences is cementing bets on Wall Street for another cut to interest rates next week.

-The S&P 500 was 1.1% higher in midday trading and recovering more than half its loss from the day before, which was its worst in eight weeks.
-The Dow Jones Industrial Average was up 558 points, or 1.3%, as of 11:30 a.m.
-Eastern time, and the Nasdaq composite was 1.5% higher.
+The S&P 500 was 0.7% higher in afternoon trading and recovering nearly half its loss from the day before, which was its worst in eight weeks.
+The Dow Jones Industrial Average was up 377 points, or 0.9%, as of 12:59 p.m.
+Eastern time, and the Nasdaq composite was 1.1% higher.

 In the bond market, Treasury yields were mixed after a highly anticipated report said U.S. employers added only a net 12,000 workers to their payrolls last month.
 That was far short of the 115,000 in hiring that economists were expecting or the 223,00 jobs that employers created in September.